ANZAMEMS Conference Postponed Until Mid-2022

 We have been closely monitoring the situation in relation to coronavirus (COVID-19) and its potential impact upon the ‘Reception and Emotion’ conference.

 Based on current Australian Government advice, we have decided to postpone the conference until mid-2022.
 The new conference dates will be announced shortly.

 We are mindful of uncertainty prompted by the outbreak and cannot predict what impact it will have in the coming weeks and months.

 Our primary concern is the health and safety of all involved in the conference, and we are aware of the need to ensure the conference is as safe an environment as possible for all.

-Our Call for Papers and applications for Prizes and Travel Bursaries remains open and now close on 31 July 2021.
+Our Call for Papers and applications for Prizes and Travel Bursaries remains open and now closes on 31 July 2021.
 Applications for the ANZAMEMS Seminar on the topic 'How to Deal with Rhetoric’ also close on 31 July 2021.

 We look forward to seeing you in Perth in 2022!
 Updates about the conference will be posted on this website as details are confirmed.

 Image: Mona Lisa in Deep Space 8K.
 Credit: Ars Electronica / Robert Bauernhansl.